-It must be the season -Im so into Hawaiian food these days.
+It must be the season -I’m so into Hawaiian food these days.
 You know sometimes I go off tangent with a particular kind of food and recently, it’s Hawaiian food I’m crazy about.
 Only recently I blogged about Simple Poke Poke Recipe, and now I’m writing about Spam Musubi.
 So technically, musubi is Japanese in origin.
 It came from omusubi which is Japanese rice balls. but the addition of Spam made it Hawaiian.

+Story time!
 A long time ago, there was this Japanese mom in Hawaii who thought than she can fuse Spam and omusubi together and the snack was born.

 Spam is a Hawaiian local favorite, becoming popular after World War II.
 Spam was brought over from the mainland US for the troops during the war, and the large military presence in Hawaii led to Spam’s widespread local adoption.

-Also, in this recipe, I used coke, but you can just as easily use a mixure of sugar, water, and soy sauce.
+Also, in this recipe, I used Coke, but you can just as easily use a mixure of sugar, water, and soy sauce.
 Oyster sauce should be fine to use too!
 There are no hard rules with Spam Musubi.

 Ingredients